Message from the Artistic Director

 Listening to and acting on our creative impulse is a basic, biological need.
 So much fulfillment can be achieved engaging in the creative process.
 At the core at what Theatre InspiraTO is about is creating the space and place for creative exploration to thrive.
 The nature of creating and producing a ten-minute play allows for a much more economical method and viable approach to learning about drama creation.

 The same principles apply in creating a compelling ten-minute play as they do in writing a full length play; from establishing conflict, rising action, climax and resolution.
-We hope to have you along for the ride whether you decide to apply to the Playwriting Academy, the new Directors' Academy, write a play for our annual contest or attend the festival in May and June each year.
+We hope to have you along for the ride whether you decide to apply to the Playwriting Intensive, the Director's Toolbox, write a play for our annual contest or attend the festival in May and June each year.

 To your creative health!